 The Albrecht-Kemper Museum of Art (AKMA) continues its collaboration with the Missouri Western State University (MWSU) School of Fine Arts for the sixth year.
 The annual refereed AKMA / MWSU Undergraduate Art History Symposium offers the opportunity for students from across the United States to present original research papers on various topics advancing the field of art history.
 Presentations will be made by students selected by a panel of art historians based on original research and academic rigor.

 The Symposium will take place on Saturday, April 9, 2022 at the Albrecht-Kemper Museum of Art in St. Joseph, Missouri (40 minutes north of Kansas City International Airport).
 This is currently planned as an in-person event.
 The museum will continue to monitor and observe state and national safety guidelines as the date approaches.

-This year’s keynote presentation will be given by Dr. Larisa Grollemond presenting, “The Fantasy of the Middle Ages: Medievalisms and the Museum.”
+This year’s keynote presentation will be given by Dr. Larisa Grollemond, titled “The Fantasy of the Middle Ages: Medievalisms and the Museum.”

 The 2022 keynote address is supported by the Missouri Western Arts Society.
 Thank you!